 Volumetric Weight Calculation for Air Freight

 The 1:6000 vol ratio, 6000 ccm/kg, 166 cu in/lb, 366 cu in/kg is common for IATA shipments.
 Air freight volume is usually rounded up to the next full or half-kilogram.
+Use our air freight chargeable weight calculator to get your estimate.

 International express has used dimensional weight for parcels for many years, typically using a vol ratio of 1:5000, which is a dim factor of 139 cu in/lb.
 Recently some couriers, including DHL, FedEx, UPS and USPS have started using dimensional weight for ground services.

-Volumetric Weight Calculation for Ocean Freight
+Volumetric Weight Calculation for Sea Freight

 Because LCL has a very low dim factor, a shipment going by LCL will have a higher volumetric weight than if it went by any other mode.
 This is why almost all LCL cost is dimensional (usually referred to as “per CBM”).
 Only very dense shipments, like a pallet of batteries, are charged by actual weight.